DerEnderKeks/Yanius/README.md

 #### Updating
 As long the `Major` part of the version number (`Major.Minor.Patch`) didn't change, you can update using `git pull`.
-Otherwise you have to execute the appropriate migration scripts.
+Otherwise you also have to execute the appropriate migration scripts.
 You can find them in `/scripts/migration/`.

 ##### Example
 To update from 0.0.0 to 1.0.0 you have to: